1991 Union Square derailment: Rescue, investigation, and trial

 Because the accident occurred within earshot of the Transit Police command post in the Union Square station, and within the sight of two Transit Police officers waiting on the platform, response was rapid.
+Among the first to respond was Moira Smith, who later died responding to the September 11 attacks.
 The accident location was very close to the platform, which was used for triage, and field treatment took place at street level.
 Working conditions at the site were very cramped and hot, and it took until approximately 3:30 a.m. until Darden, the off-duty conductor on board and last remaining injured passenger, was extracted from the train.
 In total, 121 passengers and 24 emergency responders (who suffered heat-related conditions or minor cuts and bruises) were taken to hospitals; sixteen passengers were injured seriously enough to be admitted.
 Debris was found as far away as 150 ft from the lead car.

 Ray later said that he had drunk heavily the day before his work shift because he was depressed that his ex-girlfriend would not let him see their two children, and that at the time of the accident he had fallen asleep.
 Ray was not hurt in the crash, so he walked into the station and identified himself, then sat on a park bench during the rescue operation.
 The NYPD later reported that he drank three beers after the accident.
 Ray was arrested at 5:30 a.m. while returning to his apartment building, and when tested approximately thirteen hours after the accident, his blood alcohol level was 0.21; the legal level in New York State was 0.10 at the time.

 The facts that Ray had overshot the first two stops in the Bronx and had been warned repeatedly by Beerram and Darden to reduce his speed, and had not braked approaching 14th Street–Union Square, were brought up in the ensuing trial.
 On October 15, 1992, a jury acquitted Ray of murder but found him guilty of five counts of second-degree manslaughter, and on November 6 he was sentenced to five to fifteen years in prison plus terms of between one and seven years for assault on 26 of the injured passengers, all to run concurrently.
 He was released in April 2002.